PYSF Learn To sail

 What kind of boats are the kids sailing?

-Beginning sailors learn to sail in Optimists.
-An Optimist (Opti) is a small pram with a gaff type rig.
-It is the world’s most popular boat with over 100,000 of them sold.
+Beginning sailors learn to sail in Cubes.
+A Cube is a small pram with a gaff type rig.
+It is a plastic version of the Optimist, the world’s most popular boat with over 100,000 of them sold.
 One can go almost anywhere there is water and find a fleet of Optis.
 An Opti is smaller than an El Toro and easier for young children to handle and right, should it flip over.

 What is an Optimist?